fpgaemu/fpgaemu/docs/axi_pcie.rst

     Abstracted PCIe Example Design BD

 ..
-Note:: If you need a refresher on the PCIe protocol, check here: :ref:`PCIe`.
+Note:: If you need a refresher on the PCIe protocol, check :ref:`here <PCIe>`.

 Like the MIG design, the PCIe example design must first spend 175 us calibrating and initializing its serial ports.
 It then performs a simple write to address 0x10 in BRAM and subsequently reads